snoopyeom/Anomaly-Transformer/README.md

 - `visualize_cpd_detection(series, penalty=None, min_size=30, save_path="cpd_detection.png")`
   draws change points detected by `ruptures`.
-When `penalty` is ``None`` a heuristic based on series length is used, and `min_size` enforces a minimum gap between change points so the plot remains readable. dataset loader using t-SNE, saving a scatter plot that compares their distributions.
+When `penalty` is ``None`` a heuristic based on series length is used, and `min_size` enforces a minimum gap between change points so the plot remains readable.
+The helper also accepts `zoom_range` to focus on a specific slice of the sequence and a `top_k` option that automatically creates additional zoomed-in figures around the most significant change points. dataset loader using t-SNE, saving a scatter plot that compares their distributions.
 - `visualize_cpd_detection(series, penalty=20, save_path="cpd_detection.png")`